jpiontek/go-ip-api/README.md

 A simple wrapper around the  [ip-api.com](http://ip-api.com) API for IP geolocation information written in Go (golang).
 Works for both the free API as well as the paid, commercial API if you have purchased a Pro license.

-There's plenty of options if you need IP geolocation information, including directly using the MaxMind GeoIP2 database.
-However, I wasn't looking at standing up an entire service for making a few calls here and there. [ip-api.com](http://ip-api.com) has a great free tier service for hobby projects and is quick to get up and running.

 ## Usage

 Import and create a new client.